Contents

 5. Blog posts

-For example, Nancy Twine of Makers Mindset does a wonderful job of complimenting each podcast episode with a blog post.
+For example, Nancy Twine of Makers Mindset does a wonderful job of complementing each podcast episode with a blog post.
 Within each article, she highlights the top takeaways from each episode, expands on points of interest, and even embeds the episode for a seamless consumption experience.

 6. Podcast websites